 The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection notice was previously published in the Federal Register on September 20, 2016, at 81 FR 64474, allowing for a 60-day public comment period.
-USCIS did receive 3 comments in connection with the 60-day notice.
+The information collection notice was previously published in the Federal Register on May 12, 2014, at 79 FR 26979, allowing for a 60-day public comment period.
+USCIS did receive one comment in connection with the 60-day notice.

 Written comments and/or suggestions regarding the item(s) contained in this notice, especially regarding the estimated public burden and associated response time, must be directed to the OMB USCIS Desk Officer via email at firstname.lastname@example.org.
 Comments may also be submitted via fax at (202) 395-5806.
-(This is not a toll-free number.)
 All submissions received must include the agency name and the OMB Control Number [1615-0060].

 You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make.
 For additional information please read the Privacy Act notice that is available via the link in the footer of http://www.regulations.gov.